vlmaksime/script.module.simpleplugin/docs/actions.rst

   plugin.run()

-The "root" action is mandatory, that is a SimplePlugin-based plugin **must** have at least a "root" action.
+The "root" action is mandatory, that is, a SimplePlugin-based plugin **must** have at least a "root" action.

 .. warning::  Actions must have unique names!